 Bats play a significant role in ecology, pollinating flowers and dispersing fruit seeds, with some plants depending entirely on bats for seed distribution.
 They also consume insect pests, reducing the need for pesticides.

 The mammals use echolocation or sound waves to find food, and can eat up to three times their body weight in insects.

 While most roost in caves and cliffs, bats can make themselves comfortable in homes, too.
-Bats in house are not uncommon, with bat infestations regularly flourishing in homes, particularly in the attic.
-Bats in the attic quickly get settled around the consistent temperatures and dark harbourages offered, leading to large colonies that can cause damage to your home, and pose health risks.
+Intrusions are not uncommon with bats regularly infesting homes, particularly in the attic.
+Bats in the attic quickly get settled around the consistent temperatures and dark harbourages offered, leading to large colonies that can cause damage to your home, posing health risks too.

 Wondering how to get rid of bats?

 If you have bats in the attic, you should perform a full inspection of your building.
-This helps determine where the bat infestation entered your home from, which you can seal post bat removal.
+This helps determine the area where bats entered your home which you can seal after bat removal takes place.

-The best way how to get bats out of the attic is exclusion it’s important that you do not try to trap them.
-Let them fly out of your home naturally, rather than forcing them out through capturing and trapping.
-Bats will need water and insects eventually, so excluding them is the safest option for both homeowner and pest.
+The best way to get bats out of the attic is exclusion.
+It’s important that you do not try to trap them.
+Let them fly out of your home naturally rather than forcing them out through capturing and trapping.
+Bats will need water and insects eventually so excluding them is the safest option for both homeowner and pest.

 I want to take a moment to commend Technician 'D', who takes remarkably good care when servicing our buildings.
 He is thorough, kind, and gives us feedback to make improvements.
 He is invested in the health and safety of our business and we are overwhelmingly pleased with his efforts.

 I am impressed with the Technician who came to my business.
 He did a great job and was very thorough.
 Thank you so much for sending him to help us, I really appreciate it.

 Hired Terminix about 3 years ago (primarily for spider control due to proximity to lake) and have received consistently good service.
 Staff is knowledgeable and friendly.